xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 I asked my brother-in-law about the snakes later on when he came to the truck to get a drink and asked if they're dangerous.
 And that's how I first heard the Japanese word 有毒な (yūdokuna) - or venomous in English.
-Not speaking any English he further translated it by grabbing his throat and miming frothing at the mouth.
+Not speaking any English, he further translated it by grabbing his throat and miming frothing at the mouth.

 There are also black kites flying around, they've been known to swoop down and snatch